 SUSAN WEEKS (d.
 1592)

 Susan Weeks was the second wife of Sir Henry Cromwell of Hinchinbrooke, Huntingdonshire (1537-January 7, 1603/4), marrying him at some point after October 12, 1584.
 She acquired several stepchildren, but had no children of her own.
 In mid-March 1590, Lady Cromwell, then staying at her house at Ramsey Abbey, paid a visit to Robert and Elizabeth Throckmorton in Warboys, Cambridgeshire (now Huntingdonshire), about four and a half miles distant.
 She was accompanied by her stepson Oliver's wife, Elizabeth (née Bromley).
-The Throckmorton daughters had fallen into fits and had alleged that Alice Samuel, an old woman who lived nearby, was the cause of their fits.
+The Throckmorton daughters had fallen into fits and had alleged that Alice Samuel, an old woman who lived nearby, was causing them.
 Lady Cromwell took an interest in the case, both because she was friends with the Throckmortons and because John Samuel, Alice's husband, was one of Sir Henry Cromwell's tenants.
 She took Mrs. Samuel aside and berated her for what she had done.
-The quarrel escalated until Lady Cromwell plucked up a pair of scissors, cut off a lock of Mrs. Samuel’s hair, and gave it to Mrs. Throckmorton to burn—a folk remedy believed to weaken a witch’s power.
+The quarrel escalated until Lady Cromwell plucked up a pair of scissors, cut off a lock of Mrs. Samuel's hair, and gave it to Mrs. Throckmorton to burn—a folk remedy believed to weaken a witch's power.
 Mrs. Samuel protested that she had never done Lady Cromwell any harm . . . "as yet."
 According to one account, that very night Lady Cromwell had nightmares about Alice Samuel.
 A cat appeared and threatened to pluck all the flesh from her body.
 Elizabeth Cromwell, her mother-in-law's bedmate, woke her from the nightmare, but the damage had been done.
 Soon after, Lady Cromwell and fell ill, suffering some of the same symptoms as the Throckmorton girls.
-She did not die, however, until July of 1592, and it was December of that year before Alice Samuel, persuaded to it by a local parson, confessed to being a witch.
-She confessed again before the bishop of Lincoln and was subsequently imprisoned, along with her husband, John, and her daughter, Agnes.
-They were tried on April 5, 1593 for the murder, by witchcraft, of Lady Cromwell, convicted, and hanged.
-Sir Henry Cromwell confiscated the Samuels’ property and used it to pay for an annual sermon against witchcraft to be preached in Huntingdon in perpetuity.
+She did not die, however, until July of 1592.
+She was buried in All Saints, Huntingdon, on July 12 1592.
+In March 1593, Alice Samuel was accused of bewitching her to death.
+Along with her husband, John, and her daughter, Agnes, she was tried on April 4, 1593 for the murder by witchcraft of Lady Cromwell.
+They were hanged the next day.
+Sir Henry Cromwell confiscated the Samuels' property and used it to pay for an annual sermon against witchcraft to be preached in Huntingdon in perpetuity.
 It was discontinued in 1812.
 For more details about the Warboys Witches, see The Witches of Warboys by Philip C. Almond.

 see MARY SLANEY